Pipisara/kovira-immersive/README.md

 ## 🚀 Features

 -   **Immersive Hero Section**: A captivating first impression with a full-page 3D WebGL background rendered using **React Three Fiber**.
--   **Live Experience Section**: Interactive mini-demos of real-world systems (POS, Dashboard, Sample Website) that visitors can try directly on the landing page — no sign-up required.
+-   **Live Experience Platform**: A comprehensive, category-based interactive demo lab featuring:
+    -   **Business Systems**: POS, ERP, and Automation workflows.
+    -   **Infrastructure**: Visualization of Networks, Security Threats, and Cloud Architectures.
+    -   **Marketing**: Campaign Dashboards, SEO panels, and Funnel visualization.
+    -   **Web Solutions**: Interactive samples of Restaurant, Ecommerce, and Booking sites.
 -   **Responsive Design**: Fully optimized for all devices, from desktops to mobile phones.
 -   **Modern UI/UX**: Built with a sleek design system using **shadcn/ui** and **Tailwind CSS**.
 -   **Smooth Animations**: Enhanced user engagement with **GSAP** (GreenSock Animation Platform) and **Framer Motion**.
 -   **3D Graphics**: Integrated 3D experiences enabling high-performance WebGL rendering.
 -   **Interactive Forms**: Robust contact form with validation using **React Hook Form** and **Zod**.
--   **Performance Optimized**: Fast loading times and optimized assets powered by **Vite**, with lazy-loading for heavy WebGL components.
+-   **Performance Optimized**: Fast loading times and optimized assets powered by **Vite**, with code-splitting and lazy-loading for all interactive demos.

 ## 🛠️ Technology Stack